olexandrduplava/demoSpringBoot/README.md

 ## Starting server using IntelliJ IDEA
 1. Open project and run DemoSpringApplication.main.
-2. Project should start in your localhost
+2. Project should start in your localhost;

-##Postman
-1. In Postman folder you will find file DemoWithoutSecurity.json.
-2. Import this file into your postman

-##Version of project
-1. If you on main branch, u can go through url in controllers and test it or using POSTMAN.
-2. If you want test Security, go to Security branch and lauch project again Use login page to authorize:

-        User :
-            login: user
-            password: user

-        Admin:
-            login: admin
-            password: admin
+## AppCheck
+1. Open in postman folder Security and press LOGIN reguest
+2. In body method enter username in username password in password

+		roles:
+		USER: username1, password1
+		ADMIN: username3, password3
+3. You will get tokens.
+Copy first;
+4. Select your request and enter in Authorization: "Bearer $token";